gabrielcaser/tanzania_power_calculations/README.md

 ## Project Description

--   This replication package replicates power calculations used to calculate the Minimum Detectectable Effect (MDE).
+-   This replication package replicates power calculations used to calculate the Minimum Detectable Effect (MDE) for a lime subsidy program to be ran in Tanzania.

+## Tasks

+1. Run Power Calculations

--   Task 1: Calculate Mean and Standard Deviation for 4 Outputs () at the Village Level (or another one if Village is not available)
+    1. Calculate Mean and Standard Deviation for 4 outputs producted (Maze, Avocado, Beans and Brown ???) at the Village Level (or another one if Village is not available)

--   Task 2
+    2. Task 2: Calculate Intra-Cluster Correlation

+    3. Generate MDE considering different parameter values

+    4. Produce a table of results

+2. Compare MDE with the literature and classify the estimated MDE as high or low

 ## Folder Structure